-So, every culture has their comfort food and this absolutely is it, for me.
+So, every culture has their comfort food and Nigerian Meat Pie absolutely, for me.
 From the hint of curry in the crust of the meat pie to the delicious flavor and texture of the meat and potatoes inside the meat pie.

 I will eventually have all of those recipes on the site, but for now I’d love to share the Nigerian Meat pie and it’s delectable flavors!
 There is flavor in the crust and just enough seasoning in the meat and potatoes!
 This is such a yummy snack/appetizer that you can freeze or even keep in the refrigerator for the week!
 By the way, you don’t have to be Nigerian to enjoy this-THAT’S HOW GOOD IT IS!
 Enjoy!